Omni Calculator logo

 5. Hydraulic jump height formula

-The height of the hydraulic jump is simply the difference between the flow depth downstream and upstream.
+The height of the hydraulic jump is calculated simply as the difference between the flow depth downstream and upstream.
 As the flow upstream is supercritical, it will always be at a lower flow depth:

 h=y2y1h = y_2 - y_1